 A common situation that occurs is that an employer will designate that a particular worker has to park in a designated parking area or a parking deck.
 Invariably, what will happen is during the Winter months, that parking area or parking deck will become hazardous due to the accumulation of ice and/or snow, and someone will slip and fall, hurting themselves.
-Many times the client will then come into see our attorneys and asked me whether or not they have a worker’s compensation claim and whether or not they have a claim against the owner of the property where they fell.
+Many times the client will then come in to see our attorneys and ask me whether or not they have a workers’ compensation claim and whether or not they have a claim against the owner of the property where they fell.

 That may be another situation however, where that injured worker would have two separate claims.
-They would have a claim against their employer under the Worker’s Compensation Act, and they may also have a claim against an entity or person other than their employer, who committed the negligent act that resulted in their injury.
-For instance, if during the course of a company event, somewhere where you slip and fall because a particular floor wasn’t properly maintained or that there were particular hazards in the floor that we’re an observable, the property owner would be responsible as would the employer.
+They would have a claim against their employer under the Workers’ Compensation Act, and they may also have a claim against an entity or person other than their employer, who committed the negligent act that resulted in their injury.
+For instance, if during the course of a company event, somewhere where you slip and fall because a particular floor wasn’t properly maintained or that there were particular hazards in the floor that were not observable, the property owner would be responsible as would the employer.